educates/lab-k8s-fundamentals/workshop/content/exercises/07-replicasets-and-pods.md

 replicaset.apps/blog-6b8999855c
 ```

+If you see any errors about not being able to list resource types, this is because your user doesn't have the access roles which allow making queries about the resource type.
+This might occur where authors of Kubernetes operators have not followed best practices, and have added custom resources types to the `all` alias.
+This shouldn't be done as the `all` alias should only be used by Kubernetes core itself and not third party developers.
+This is another reason why it is better to list the specific resource types you are interested in.

 Although you only created the `deployment`, this has resulted in the creation of additional resources for `replicaset` and `pod`.

 This is because `deployment` acts as a template for the creation of a `replicaset`.
 A `replicaset` in turn acts as a template for the creation of the `pods`.
 It is the `pods` which represent the instances of your application.
 In this case, because the number of replicas has been set to 2, there are 2 pods.